 Can I transfer prior background check information to a new badge?

 That depends on your situation.
-If you are currently badged and the company you are applying with will accept your existing clearance, then you may transfer the information.
-If you previously had an active badge and it has been less than 30 business days since it was deactivated, you may transfer the information.
+If you are currently badged, or if you previously had an active badge and it has been less than 30 business days since it was deactivated, you may transfer the information.
 However, if it has been more than 30 business days since you had an active badge, you must submit to the entire background check process again.

 How far in advance do I need to schedule an appointment with the Access Control/ID Badging Office?